Serving the Greater Philadelphia, New Jersey & Lehigh Valley areas

 The energy usage of a basement or crawl space dehumidifier can be concerning, so it is important to find a model that enables you to adjust it to a specific, set level of dryness.
 By doing this, you can turn it all the way up if you want your home to be the most energy efficient and comfortable environment possible, or you can just set your dehumidifier to keep your basement or crawl space dry enough to prevent the growth of mold and the spreading of mold spores.

-It is worth investing in a ENERGY STAR® rated dehumidifier, only a few actually have this rating.
+It is worth investing in an energy-efficient dehumidifier, only a few actually have this rating.
 The best dehumidifiers can do more than twice the work at less than a third of the energy usage, saving you a lot of money in the long run.

 Emptying humidity collection trays would be wasting your time and energy which is too important - find a dehumidifier which can drain all of the water away on its own.
 Crawl space and basement dehumidifiers can be adjusted to drain to your sump pump system, sink, or another available opening.They can even be hooked up to a condensate pump which is designed to discharge the water through a tube that runs through your home's rim joist.
 Regardless of which option you choose, your dehumidifier is guaranteed to be much more effective and convenient.